MythiliNagaratnam/Getting-and-Cleaning-Data/README.md

 Descriptive headers is included in the final data set to make it easier for further analysis.

 The code is divided into a few parts:-

-a) Downloading and reading the contents of the Data set
-b) Merging the data sets
+Downloading and reading the contents of the Data set Merging the data sets
-c) Selecting only the measurements required for the final data set
-d) Creating headers for the sets
+Selecting only the measurements required for the final data set Creating headers for the sets
-e) Ordering the tidy data set
+Ordering the tidy data set
-f) Writing the contents of the data set to a file
+Writing the contents of the data set to a file